microsoft/containerized-microservices-pipeline/deployment/README.md

 - Azure Resource Group specific to the cluster
 - Service Principal to serve as the cluster identity
 - Permissions to access common resources
-- ACS Engine based k8 cluster
+- ACS Engine based k8 cluster (1 master | 3 nodes)
 - Helm
 - Traefik
 - Azure Traffic Manager endpoint to cluster